 Need to make a quick buck?
 Make a buck

-John Martin then came up with a brilliant marketing strategy not unlike what a social media manager would do today.
+John Martin then came up with a marketing strategy not unlike what a social media manager would do today.
 With a Polaroid camera (new at the time) in one hand and a bottle of Smirnoff in the other, Martin would go to bars and offer the bartender a free picture of them drinking a free Moscow Mule.
 It was a win-win situation - the bartender would drink the cocktail and realize vodka wasn’t as bad as they thought, and Martin, having actually snapped two pictures, would take it to the next bar across the street where he would spin a story about how popular the Moscow Mule was at the bar he was just at.
-It just goes to show that brand devotion and the desire to belong to an exclusive group existed long before handheld media and cloud based social networking.
+Who knew that brand devotion and the desire to belong to an exclusive group existed long before handheld media and cloud based social networking?

 An influencer before his time, John Martin is who we have to thank for the lasting legacy of vodka and the Moscow Mule in American drinking culture.
-The next time you bemoan Instagram like-hungry millennials directing mini photoshoots with their $13 drink at your favorite cocktail bar just remember - they’re not the first to do it!
+The next time you spot an Instagram like-hungry millennial directing mini photoshoots with their $13 cocktail just remember - they’re not the first to do it.

 A pack of mules